-If you are a regular reader here at LifeSpa.com, this may be old news… you are probably already eating seasonally, enjoying the monthly recipes, utilizing the grocery and superfoods lists we publish for free each month as part of the yearlong 3-Season Diet Challenge.
-Or you may have read my book, The 3-Season Diet.
+If you are a regular reader here at LifeSpa, this may be old news . . . you probably already eat seasonally, enjoy our monthly recipes, and utilize the grocery and superfoods lists we publish free each month as part of the yearlong 3-Season Diet Guide.
+Or you may have read my book The 3-Season Diet.

 Never heard of it?
 Sign up for free and start eating seasonally now!
-It truly is the easiest and healthiest diet there is, and it is now backed by new Stanford University research!
+It truly is the easiest and healthiest diet, now backed by Stanford University research.

-In a new Stanford University study published in the Science journal, researchers found that the microbes in the members of the Hadza tribe in Tanzania change dramatically with each season, in sync with seasonal changes made to their diet.
+In a Stanford University study published in the journal Science, researchers found microbes in members of the Tanzanian Hadza tribe change dramatically with each season, in sync with seasonal dietary changes.

-The study showed that certain gut microbes that reside within the gut in one season may almost disappear in the next – suggesting there are dramatic changes taking place in the microbiome from one season to the next.
-The researchers concluded that the Hadza tribe’s gut microbes and their digestion is cyclical, and in sync with the precise bio-rhythm of nature.
-(1,2)
+The study shows certain microbes in the gut one season may almost disappear the next, suggesting dramatic microbiome changes take place seasonally.
+Researchers concluded that the Hadza tribe’s gut microbes and digestion are cyclical, in sync with the precise biorhythm of nature.1,2

-In addition to their microbiome making dramatic seasonal shifts, the Hadza microbiome is significantly more diverse than that of a western-cultured microbiome.
-They carry a powerful stable of gut microbes that are extremely skilled at breaking down fiber.
+In addition to their dramatic microbiome seasonal shifts, the Hadza microbiome is significantly more diverse than a Western-cultured microbiome.
+They carry a powerful stable of gut microbes extremely skilled at breaking down fiber.

-The Hadza microbiome had more enzymes for breaking down animal-made carbohydrates during the dry season, and more enzymes to target plant-based carbohydrates in the wet season.
+The Hadza microbiome has more enzymes for breaking down animal-based carbohydrates during the dry season, and more enzymes targeting plant-based carbohydrates in the wet season.

 Microbes in the digestive system manufacture enzymes that change seasonally.
-They do so to help in the digestion of seasonal foods, as well as boost immunity when needed in the winter, decongest the body in the spring, and dissipate heat during the long, hot summer.
+They do so to help digestion of seasonal foods, as well as to boost immunity in winter, decongest the body in spring, and dissipate heat during the long, hot summer.

-For the Hadza, the combination of a higher fiber diet along with one that is seasonally changing from dry-season hunting to wet-season foraging has left them seemingly free of colon cancer, colitis or Crohn’s disease.
-(1,2)
+For the Hadza, the combination of a higher-fiber and seasonally changing diet (from dry-season hunting to wet-season foraging) has left them seemingly free of colon cancer, colitis, and Crohn’s disease.1,2

 How the Body Adapts to Seasonal Shifts

-In my book, Eat Wheat, I cite research that shows how the starch-digesting enzyme, amylase, naturally increases in the body during the fall and winter.
-This is aligned with when more starchy tubers, wheat grasses and grains are in abundance and harvested.
+In my book Eat Wheat, I cite research showing how the starch-digesting enzyme amylase naturally increases in the body during fall and winter.
+This is aligned with when more starchy tubers, wheat grasses, and grains are in abundance and harvested.

-Another way the human body responds to the change of seasons is that the parasympathetic nervous system (often referred to as the “rest-and-digest” nervous system) increases the body’s digestive potential in the fall and winter.
-It does this in order to more effectively break down the more dense and concentrated fall- and winter-harvested foods, such as root vegetables.
-(3)
+Another way the body responds to seasonal change is the parasympathetic nervous system (often referred to as the “rest-and-digest” nervous system) increases the body’s digestive potential in fall and winter.
+It does this in order to more effectively break down denser and more concentrated fall- and winter-harvested foods, such as nuts, seeds, meats, and root vegetables.3

 We RecommendWhy You Should Eat Seasonally

-The microbes that occupy the body’s microbiome come from the soil that nourishes the plants we eat.
+Microbiome microbes come from the soil that nourishes the plants we eat.

-Each plant seasonally attracts certain beneficial microbes from the soil, creating a symbiotic relationship.
-Plants seem to benefit from certain microbes, and certain microbes seem to benefit from the nutrients of certain plants.
+Each plant seasonally attracts certain microbes from the soil, creating a symbiotic relationship.
+Plants seem to benefit from certain microbes, while those microbes seem to benefit from the nutrients of certain plants.

-With each seasonal shift, the microbiology of the soil changes, the chemistry of the plants change and the microbes that attach themselves to the roots, stems and leaves of each plant shift like a changing of the guard.
+With each seasonal shift, soil microbiology changes, plant chemistry changes, and microbes attached to the roots, stems, and leaves of each plant shift like a changing of the guard.

-When we eat these plants in season, we consume the nutrients in the plant as well as the microbes that are attracted to and attached to that plant.
-We are also ingesting the foods that the microbes, who are attached to these plants, love.
+When we eat these plants in season, we consume nutrients in the plant, as well as microbes attracted to and attached to that plant.
+We are also ingesting foods the microbes love.

 These microbes create a microbial community within us.
-In fact, microbes make up 90% of the nucleated cells in the human body.
+In fact, microbes make up 90% of nucleated cells in the human body!

 We RecommendDid Starch Double Early Human Brain Size?